 Why are nursing homes so vulnerable to COVID-19?

-People age 65 and older are at higher risk for COVID-19, the disease caused by the new coronavirus.
+Older people are at higher risk for COVID-19, the disease caused by the new coronavirus.
 So are people with chronic medical conditions such as heart disease, diabetes, kidney disease and respiratory illness.
 Both groups are heavily represented among the nation's 1.3 million nursing home residents.

 That concentration is a key reason why 2 in 5 U.S. deaths from COVID-19 have occurred in nursing homes and other long-term care facilities, according to tracking by the Kaiser Family Foundation, but it's not the only one.
 Certain conditions at nursing homes can exacerbate the spread of the disease: